HendrikPN/reinforced_scinet/README.md

 # Reinforced SciNet -- representation learning in reinforcement learning environments

-This is the `reinforced-scinet`, learning operationally meaningful representations of reinforcement learning (RL) environments.
+This is `reinforced-scinet`, learning operationally meaningful representations of reinforcement learning (RL) environments.

 This code accompanies our paper,

     H. Poulsen Nautrup, T. Metger, R. Iten, S. Jerbi, L.M.
 Trenkwalder, H. Wilming, H.J.
-Briegel and R. Renner Operationally meaningful representations of physical systems in neural networks, arXiv:2001.XXXX [quant-ph], 2020.
+Briegel and R. Renner Operationally meaningful representations of physical systems in neural networks, arXiv:2001.00593 [quant-ph] (2020).

 If you use any of the code, please cite our paper.
 Here, we provide the [PyTorch](https://pytorch.org/) code for the examples from Sec.
 6 of the paper and beyond.